ihmeuw/vivarium_research/docs/source/model_design/vivarium_features/automated_v_and_v/index.rst

   For now, we have only investigated methods for fuzzy checking proportions and rates.
   This is sufficient for a proof-of-concept implementation, which applies fuzzy checking to migration rates in the PRL simulation.
-  Presumably, other types of values could be checked using the appropriate hypothesis tests.
+  Presumably, other types of values could be checked using appropriate hypothesis tests:

+  * Summary statistics of continuous values, such as the mean or standard deviation of a hemoglobin distribution
+  * Relative risks/rate ratios between categorical groups
+  * More complex situations such as the number of unique values of an attribute observed, though these may be hard to work out p-values for, and are not likely to come up frequently in our simulations.

 Proportions and rates
 ~~~~~~~~~~~~~~~~~~~~~